Costa Fortuna: Construction and career

-Costa Fortuna attempted to dock at Phuket, Thailand on 6 March 2020, but was denied by Thai officials because it was carrying passengers who had left Italy within the last two weeks due to coronavirus fears.
+Costa Fortuna attempted to dock at Phuket, Thailand on 6 March 2020, but was denied due to coronavirus fears by Thai officials because it was carrying passengers who had left Italy within the last two weeks.
 On 7 March, the ship attempted to dock at Penang in northern Malaysia, but was denied due to a complete ban on cruise ships.
 The ship returned to Singapore on 10 March 2020 and all passengers were found well and were allowed to disembark.

+Margaritaville at Sea

+In May 2025, it was announced Costa Fortuna was sold and would transfer out of the fleet come September 2026.
+The buyer was revealed to be Margaritaville at Sea.
+The ship will be renamed Margaritaville at Sea Beachcomber.